-3. Repairs and adjustments to respirators are conducted by F. Records and Documentation: 1.
-A complete copy of the respiratory protection plan is stored here: 2.
-The employees' latest fit test results are stored here: 3.
-Employee training records are stored here: 4.
-Written recommendations from the medical provider are stored here:
+- 3. Repairs and adjustments to respirators are conducted by - F. Records and Documentation: - 1.
+A complete copy of the respiratory protection plan is stored here: - 2.
+The employees' latest fit test results are stored here: - 3.
+Employee training records are stored here: - 4.
+Written recommendations from the medical provider are stored here: - 5.
+Copy of Respiratory Hazard Assessment is stored here: